jgato/jgato/random_docs/working_with_exceptions_on_ZTP.md

     experiment: ""
 ```

-So, if the cluster has the label `experiment` will not be affected by the Policies created by this PGT.
-No matter, it it belongs to the group `group-du-mb`.
-Actually, it belongs to that groups and this will not change.
+Now, the PGT will affect to the clusters in the group `group-du-mb`, except for the ones that also belong to the group `experiment`.
+Our cluster still belongs to the `group-du-mb` but it is not going to be affected.

 Of course, we also need to label the cluster with this new label `experiment`.
 In order to do that, we edit the Siteconfig of the SNO7 in our GitOps repository.